Metsanpeitto/Metsanpeitto/README.md

 - 🌱 I’m always learning
 - :star: I’m looking to collaborate with other developers
-- :dizzy: 2022 Goals: Build my workshop
+- :dizzy: 2022 Goals: Leave Europe
 - :robot: Fun fact: I love designing electronics and I live in a tiny village

 ### Connect with me: